-Year 47 Goal:
+Year 46 Goal:

-Continue to coordinate outreach efforts to target key areas and identify new areas where homeless individuals are located, especially in the Kensington/Fairhill area and encampments throughout the city..
+■ Continue to coordinate outreach efforts to target key areas and identify new areas where homeless individuals are located, especially in the Kensington/Fairhill area.

 Philadelphia coordinates street outreach to individuals experiencing homelessness through the Outreach Coordination Center, through provider Project HOME, and in collaboration with other local nonprofit organizations.
 DBHIDS funds and oversees Philadelphia's street outreach activities.
 Quarterly, a collaborative outreach committee brings together all outreach teams, including those for youth, with key stakeholders such as the Center City District and the Philadelphia Police Department to coordinate efforts.